iSparta/iSparta/README-en.md

 npm install
 ```

 Because `nw.js` provide a binary bundle for each platform, and its' size is large.
 So we do not keep the binary bundle into git repo.
 Go to [nw.js release](https://dl.nwjs.io/v0.12.3/) to download.
 Currently we use `nwjs-v0.12.3` to build.
+Or you can check the [Build](#Build) description, use the build binary bundle instead.

 Then, unzip the downloaded binary bundle, keep the extracted files at the same level of `package.json`, then run the program: